The Prohibition Hangover

 Federal and state regulators view websites and social media pages and accounts as advertising platforms.
 Certain tied-house laws prohibit suppliers from providing anything of value (such as free advertising) to alcoholic beverage retailers.
 Announcing that your new Alsatian Riesling is available at Whole Foods or Bonefish Grill is a form of free advertising, and may result in a tied-house claim.

-And of course, there are always exceptions.
 Some of you may ask, “But what about winemaker dinners?
 I thought they were OK to post on social media?”
 One exception to the California state tied-house laws is advertising for instructional events or winemaker dinners at retail premises.
 A winery may include the following in their advertisement (be sure that this exception exists in other states prior to posting):

 - Name and address of the retailer (but not too prominent to the rest of the advertisement)